ME3Tweaks/ME3TweaksModManager/documentation/moddesc.ini.md

 ### Using the ME3Tweaks Mod Updater Service
 M3 has a mod updating mechanism for mods that allows all users to update their mods (that are registered and serviced on ME3Tweaks) without having to manually have the user download and import the mod.
 I have surveyed some end users and many say this is one of the best features of M3.

 If you want to use this service, you can contact me on the ME3Tweaks Discord and we can discuss using the service for your mod.
-All mods that are on the updater service must be M3 mods (because it's the only way they can do so) and will be listed on the mods page.
+All mods that are on the updater service must be M3 mods (because it's the only way they can do so), and will be listed on the mods page of ME3Tweaks.
+Package files in your mod must be decompressed or the updater service will reject them (the files are compressed on upload - native package compression must not be used).
 The main download does not need to be hosted on ME3Tweaks.
 This service is free as long as your mod is a reasonable size (and my web host doesn't complain).

 ### moddesc.ini parser strictness